markireland/drag13.github.io/src/posts/perfrunner-intro/content.md

 npm run perfrunner https://drag13.io
 ```

 Now, change something that might affect performance (I added jQuery to the top of the page) and run Perfrunner one more time.
-Open folder named `generated/{your_site_name}` and than open the `default-report.html`.
+Open folder named `generated/{your_site_name}` and then open a `default-report.html` file.

-It will looks like this (clickable):
+It will look like this (clickable):

 <a href="./original.png" target="_blank" ><img alt="Perfrunner report for original network, 25ms diff for largest-contentful-paint" src="./original_1.png"/></a>

-At this report you will see at least four different charts:
+In this report you will see at least four different charts:

 - Application Events with `First-Paint`, `First-Contentful-Paint`, `Largest-Contentfult-Paint`, `DomContentLoaded` and `DomInteractive` events
 - Common performance metrics like `Layout Duration`, `Script Duration` and `Recalculate Style Duration`